C/2014 Q2 (Lovejoy): Chemical composition

 The comet was observed to release 21 different organic molecules in gas, including ethanol and glycolaldehyde, a simple sugar.
 The presence of organic molecules suggests that they are preserved materials synthesized in the outskirts of the solar nebula or at earlier stages of the Solar System formation.
+The observed gas production rate from the comet was relatively high, estimated to be approximately about 5×10^29 molecules/sec-1, which caused the density of ionized water vapor to be effectively constant throughout its inner coma.